chrisdhaan/CDYelpFusionKit/README.md

                                    completion: @escaping (CDYelpAutoCompleteResponse?) -> Void)
 ```

-The Autocomplete API has a `locale` parameter which allows for query results to be returned based off forty-two types of language and country codes.
-Refer to the [Search API](#search-api) for information regarding using the `locale` parameter.
+The autocomplete endpoint has a `locale` parameter which allows for query results to be returned based off forty-two types of language and country codes.
+Refer to the [search endpoint](#search-endpoint) for information regarding using the `locale` parameter.

-The following lines of code show an example query to the Yelp Fusion Business API.
+The following lines of code show an example query to the autocomplete endpoint.

 ```swift
 yelpAPIClient.autocompleteBusinesses(byText: "Pizza Hut",
                                      latitude: 37.786572,
                                      longitude: -122.415192,
                                      locale: nil) { (response) in

   if let response = response,
       let businesses = response.businesses,
       businesses.count > 0 {